 The third season was commissioned back in October 2018, just after season two was released by the streaming giant.
-No release date has been confirmed, but in previous years the show has hit Netflix in the autumn.
+Production began in April 2019, with the cast sharing this photo:

 What’s Atypical about – and what’s going to happen in season 3?

 The series follows the Gardeners: Sam (Keir Gilchrist), an 18-year-old who’s on the autistic spectrum; his protective younger sister, Casey (Brigette Lundy-Paine); his mum, Elsa (Jennifer Jason Leigh); and dad Doug (Michael Rapaport).

 The first season began with Sam announcing that his therapist had encouraged him to “get out there” and start looking for love.
 As he grows more independent, Elsa struggles to let go of her caregiver role, eventually embarking on an affair.
 Meanwhile Casey is accepted into a private school on an athletic scholarship.

 The third season will no doubt see Casey continue to wrestle with her confused romantic feelings for Izzie, a new school friend — will Casey break up with her boyfriend, Evan, or pretend that her and Izzie’s almost-kiss never happened?